shashankhs29/My-Rosalind-solutions/README.md

 # My-Rosalind-solutions
 My answers for questions on Rosalind, a platform for learning bioinformatics through problem solving.
-For some of the initial questions, I used C. I have used Python 3 for all of them...
+I have used Python 3 for all of the questions I have solved.